Skip to main content

 (E) Premium calculation.
 An individual eligible for MBIWD whose individual income exceeds one hundred fifty per cent of the FPL for one person must pay a premium determined as follows:

-(a) Multiply the individual's gross annual income by seven and one half per cent.
+(a) Multiply the individual's gross monthly income by seven and one half per cent, then round down to the nearest whole dollar.

-(b) Multiply the annual net family income by ten per cent.
+(b) Multiply the net monthly family income by ten per cent, then round down to the nearest whole dollar.

 (5) From the amounts determined in paragraphs (E)(4)(a) and (E)(4)(b) of this rule, the administrative agency shall use the lesser amount.
+This is the individual's monthly premium.

 (F) The individual's monthly premium obligation begins the month following the month MBIWD coverage is authorized, and is due and payable in full no later than the due date established by the administrative agency.